gawdot/numerical-practicum-chemical-engineers/README.md

 Formative assessment: Discussion of how assignment went after grading of assignments;

-## Section 3/: HW2: Solving Reaction-Diffusion Systems in Pursuit of Turing Patterns (with Dr. Bera in PDC Course)
+## Section 4/: HW2: Solving Reaction-Diffusion Systems in Pursuit of Turing Patterns (with Bijoy Bera in PDC Course)

 Our goals:
 1. solve reaction-diffusion systems numerically and find Turing patterns;